 Will I need to wear a face covering?
 Are there exemptions?

-Yes, everyone is now required by law to wear a face covering in museums and galleries in England.
 We are asking all visitors to please wear a face covering throughout their visit if possible.
 There are several reasons in line with Access and Equality guidelines, which allow exemption from wearing a face covering.
 Examples of face covering exemptions are:

 - Children under the age of 11